Tricholomopsis rutilans: Description

 The common name stems from the plum-red scaled cap and custard-yellow gills.
 The cap is convex, becoming bell-shaped then flattening with age.
 It is up to 12 cm wide with an incurved margin, densely covered with red to purplish red hairs; with maturity the hairs bunch into small scales and the yellowish color beneath shows through.
 A KOH test produces red on cap surface.

 The gills are adnate, yellow, and close with many short gills.
-The stem is 5-11 cm tall, thick with a red scaly base fading to yellow towards the gills.
+The stem is 5-11 cm tall, 8-25 mm thick with a red scaly base fading to yellow towards the gills.
 In age it may be entirely yellow.

 The flesh is yellow to cream-coloured and spore print creamy white.
 The spores are cream colored, 5–7 x 3–5 μm, almost globe shaped to broadly ellipsoid, smooth, and clear like glass in KOH.

 The basidia have 4 protrusions, the cheilocystidia 50–70+ x 20–25 μm; shaped like a ball on a stick to sack shaped or swollen-irregular, smooth, thin-walled, clear in KOH.
 Pleurocystidia scattered, 30-35 x 5–7 μm, flask shaped to almost cylindrical, smooth, clear in KOH.